Images © Arup / F2K

 • reused in new buildings

-Buildings become material banks supporting circular material flows and long-term asset value.
+Buildings become material banks that support circular material flows, reduce future resource demand and preserve long-term value.

 System-based project configuration